DogFoodAdvisor is reader supported See how

 However, the ash content of the final product is typically adjusted in the recipe to allow its mineral profile to meet AAFCO guidelines.

-Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1
+Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.2

 The next ingredient includes sweet potato.
 Sweet potatoes are a gluten-free source of complex carbohydrates in dog food.
 They are naturally rich in dietary fiber and beta carotene.

-The fifth ingredient is potato.
+The sixth ingredient is potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

-The sixth ingredient includes peas.
+The seventh ingredient includes peas.
 Peas are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.

 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

-The seventh ingredient is potato protein, the dry residue remaining after removing the starchy part of a potato.
+After natural flavor we find, potato protein, the dry residue remaining after removing the starchy part of a potato.

 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.